eugenetedkim/eugenetedkim/posts/nextjs-tailwindcss.md

     </>
   )
 }

-Then voila, a background image of my liking, with an overlay, and dynamic content, stacked on top of each other that is rendered responsively on my iPhone.
 ```
+Then voila, a background image of my liking, an overlay, and dynamic content using props that is rendered responsively on my iPhone.

+### Building the Navbar Component

+51.
 \
 \
 \